Spotifyd/spotifyd/docs/src/config/services/Systemd.md

 ## As a system wide service

 > [!IMPORTANT]
 > When running spotifyd as a system wide service, it is not possible to access a user's keyring to obtain login credentials.
 Do not set `use_keyring = true` and do not specify `--use-keyring`, when running as a system wide service.
+To be able to access login credentials stored in the user's keyring, run spotifyd as a user service, as decribed above.

 A `systemd.service` unit file is provided to help run spotifyd as a service on systemd-based systems.
 The file `contrib/spotifyd.service` should be copied to: